Table of Contents

 You can observe Page Fusion operation using some metrics.

-RAM/VMM/Shared shows the total
+RAM/VMM/Shared shows the total amount of

-amount of fused pages, whereas the per-VM metric
+fused pages, whereas the per-VM metric

-return the amount of fused memory for a given VM.
+of fused memory for a given VM.
 See

-Section 8.36, “VBoxManage metrics” for information on
+Section 8.33, “VBoxManage metrics” for information on how to

 Enabling Page Fusion might indirectly increase the chances for malicious guests to successfully attack other VMs running on the same host.
 See Section 13.3.4, “Potentially Insecure Operations”.